andriy-zh-ua/iam-rd-lab/README.md

 **React / Next.js** and the **Microsoft Authentication Library (MSAL)**, integrated with **Microsoft Entra ID**.
-Implements the **OAuth 2.0 / OpenID Connect authorization-code flow with PKCE**, access and refresh token lifecycle management, and **Microsoft Graph API** integrations to retrieve user profile and group-membership data via delegated permissions.
+Implements the **OAuth 2.0 / OpenID Connect authorization-code flow with PKCE**, access and refresh token lifecycle management, **Microsoft Graph API** integrations to retrieve user profile and group-membership data via delegated permissions, and **server-side JWT validation** against Microsoft's JWKS as the real security boundary.

 ## What this app does